Water Conservation Plumbing: Save Money and the Environment in 2026

 The old worry about low-flow fixtures equating to weak pressure is firmly outdated.
 Here's what to look for when shopping:

-• Adjustable flow settings (for faucets and showerheads) — Flexibility for different users
+• Adjustable flow settings for faucets and showerheads

-• Reputable brands — Toto, Kohler, and Delta all offer well-reviewed WaterSense product lines
+• Reputable brands such as Toto, Kohler, and Delta, all of which offer well-reviewed WaterSense product lines

-If you're working with an older home and aren't sure which upgrades make the most sense to prioritize first, our preventive plumbing maintenance guide can help you assess your current system's efficiency baseline.
-And if budget is a concern, explore plumbing financing options that can spread the cost of larger upgrades over time.
+If you're working with an older home and aren't sure which upgrades make the most sense to prioritize, our preventive plumbing maintenance guide can help you assess your current system's efficiency baseline.
+Pair it with our annual plumbing maintenance checklist to keep your new fixtures running at peak efficiency.

 Environmental Benefits at a Glance